unifiedstreaming/fmp4-ingest/ingest_spec.md

 a.
 The current connection MUST be closed, and a new connection MUST be created for a new HTTP POST request.
 b.
 The new HTTP POST URL MUST be the same as the initial POST URL for the segment to be ingested.
 c.
 The new HTTP POST MUST include stream headers (ftyp, and moov boxes) that are identical to the stream headers in the initial POST request for fragmented media ingest.
 d.
-The last two fragments sent for each segment may be resent.
-Other ISO BMFF fragment timestamps must increase continuously, even across HTTP POST requests.
+The last two fragments sent for each segment MAY be resent.
+Other ISO BMFF fragment timestamps MUST increase continuously, even across HTTP POST requests.
 6. The encoder or ingest source SHOULD terminate the HTTP POST request if data is not being sent at a rate commensurate with the MP4 fragment duration.
 An HTTP POST request that does not send data can prevent publishing points or media processing entities from quickly disconnecting from the live encoder or media ingest source in the event of a service update.
 For this reason, the HTTP POST for sparse (ad signal) tracks SHOULD be short-lived, terminating as soon as the sparse fragment is sent.
 An example of the error handling is shown in the following figure:

 ![](/ingest-interactions/output/main.png)